What 'cool beans' and 50 other old-timey slang words mean

 Talk to the hand

 "Talk to the hand" was a wildly popular 1990s phrase used to diss someone, usually paired with a movement of putting your hand in someone's face.
-Martin Lawrence made the phrase famous in his television show "Martin" that aired from 1992 to 1997, but the phrase was used virtually everywhere and by everyone throughout the decade.
+Martin Lawrence made the phrase famous in his television show "Martin," which aired from 1992 to 1997, but the phrase was used virtually everywhere and by everyone throughout the decade.

 "That's tight" was slang in the 1990s for "that's great."
 One of the more popular times this phrase was used was in "Scary Movie 2."